JairoBm13/connectGathering/README.md

 * Facebook Groups
 * Eventbrite

-Yet these apps each have a bottleneck which our solution, **Common Ground**, intends to resolve.
+Yet these apps each have their own bottleneck which our solution, **Common Ground**, intends to resolve.

 ## Proposed Solution

+Our solution consists of having the application put users into communities based on their interests they selected and their geographic location.

 ## Key Characteristics
-*
+* Web application
+* Database of users, events, and groups
+* Automatic group creation based on interests

 ## Used Technologies
-* Backend
+* The backend:
   * Go
   * MongoDB
-* Frontend
+* The frontend:
   * JavaScript
   * React
   * Vite

+# Future Work

+Matchmaking based on factors like gender, age, etc. in addition to the apps current ability to match on interests.

 ## Team
 * [Antonio Del Campo](https://www.linkedin.com/in/antonio-del-campo/)